Are you eager to secure your family’s future?

 Trustworthy Counsel In Wills, Trust and Estate Planning

-Having represented clients in both Georgia and U.S. Supreme Courts, our lawyers have experience handling an array legal matters for clients throughout the state.
-We work tirelessly to ensure that our clients receive the best possible representation when it comes to all matters related to Wills, Trusts and Estate Planning.
+Having represented clients in both Georgia and U.S. Supreme Courts, our lawyers have experience handling an array of legal matters for clients throughout the state, including Georgia estate planning and probate.
+We work tirelessly to ensure that our clients receive the best possible representation when it comes to all matters related to Wills, Trusts, and Estate Planning.

 For more than two decades, our Atlanta-based family law firm has been helping Georgia families create comprehensive estate plans customized to their unique needs and complex assets.
-We’ve been able to grow and now serve clients directly in our Marietta Family Law Office, Lawrenceville Family Law Office, and Cumming Family Law Office
+We’ve been able to grow and now serve clients directly in our Marietta Office, Lawrenceville Office, Cumming Office, Atlanta Office, Savannah Office, and Columbus Office.

 Georgia and Atlanta Estate Planning